Aishwarya-K-R/PatientFlow-AI-Platform/README.md

 - **AI-powered LLM integration**, providing an intelligent chatbot that can answer patient-related queries using cached context from Redis and database records

 It **simulates how modern healthcare platforms** handle authentication, patient data, billing, and system communication **at scale**, now enhanced with **robust testing and AI capabilities** to make the system more reliable and intelligent.

-It simulates how modern healthcare platforms **handle patient data, authentication, billing, and system communication at scale.**

 ## 🏗️ Architecture